 At that point, I thought, "Why not try to make it official?" and from then on, it all came together coincidentally.
 There's a beautiful book store next door, run by Emily.
 She knew I was looking for a space, and she mentioned to me that this place was soon going to be available.
 At that moment, she texted the owners, Olivia Reynolds – who also owns Lobe Block – who happened to be right around the corner.
 She came and showed me the place, and two days later I signed the contract, and here I am a year later, living my dream.

-Dóra wearing the Ade Velkon Rib Knit Dress in White and a vintage silk wrap top
+Dóra wearing the Rib Knit Dress Alabaster and a vintage silk wrap top

 A series of beautiful coincidences!
 And how did you settle on the name Grus Grus?